cyclic-software/docs/docs/index.md

 ### Right-to-Repair
 We are developers here, sometimes we want to open the box and change everything around.
 You are welcome to open the hood, poke around or take your apps apart.
 When **apps grow up**, take them with you, integrate them into _legacy code_.
 :::tip  You can have your own cyclic apps and host them too Given a role, **Cyclic can deploy apps into your own AWS account**.
 This allows you to have total and complete control over your app's infrastructure.
-Self hosting gives the root access to integrate, customize and set your own limits.
+Self-hosting gives the root access to integrate, customize and set your own limits.
 :::

 ### CI/CD